nervosnetwork/docs.nervos.org/website/docs/essays/faq.md

 ### Transaction Fee

-The size of a normal two-in-two-out transaction is 597 bytes, to calculate transaction fee we need add extra 4 bytes size due to the cost of serialized tx in a block.
+The size of a normal two-in-two-out transaction is 597 bytes, to calculate transaction fee we need to add extra 4 bytes size due to the cost of serialized tx in a block.

 ```
 get_transaction_weight(tx_size + 4, cycles) * fee_rate / 1000